Badis-M/azure-legacy-app-migration-lab/docs/troubleshooting-aks-azure.md

 # AKS Azure Troubleshooting Notes

+> Note: concrete Azure resource names are intentionally represented as placeholders in this public document.
+The troubleshooting flow, commands and root causes are preserved, but the exact temporary lab resource identifiers are not exposed.

 This document captures the main issues encountered while deploying the `customer-orders` application to Azure Kubernetes Service (AKS), and how each issue was investigated and fixed.

 The purpose of this document is to show the operational troubleshooting path, not only the final happy path.